NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 ![This image is a diagram explaining the concept of "Taxonomic Harmonization" between two datasets, A and B.
-On the left side, labeled "Dataset A," there are circles with different colors and labels representing the conservation status of species: green with 'LC' for Sp1, yellow with 'VU' for Sp2, teal with 'NT' for Sp3, and red with 'CR' for Sp5.
+On the left side, labeled "Dataset A", there are circles with different colors and labels representing the conservation status of species: green with 'LC' for Sp1, yellow with 'VU' for Sp2, teal with 'NT' for Sp3, and red with 'CR' for Sp5.
 In the center, there is a column with the title "Taxonomic Reference Database" with a list of species, Sp1 to Sp6.
 The species from Dataset A (Sp1, Sp2, Sp3, and Sp5) are matched with their counterparts in the database.
 Sp5 from Dataset A is dashed, indicating an uncertain match with Sp6 in the database.
-On the right side, labeled "Dataset B," there are colored bars representing the traits of species Sp2, Sp3, Sp4, and Sp6, with each species having a unique combination of colors.
+On the right side, labeled "Dataset B", there are colored bars representing the traits of species Sp2, Sp3, Sp4, and Sp6, with each species having a unique combination of colors.
 Arrows show the correspondence between the datasets and the taxonomic reference database, illustrating the process of harmonization where species are cross-referenced and aligned between different datasets based on a standard taxonomic concept.](images/figure5_taxonomic_reference_databases_Grenie_etal2022.PNG "Figure 5.
 Taxonomic reference databases are essential to integrate taxonomic data sets.
 Source: Grenié et al. (2023)[^3]")

 Taxonomic databases serve specific tasks and encompass different aspects of biodiversity.
 The suitability of a particular database for your project depends on the type of data you are looking for [^4]: